sarmadsaleem/squadrones/README.md

 cd network_setup
 script/install
 ```
 - Connect drone to wifi network `squadrones`.
-Make sure to use unique <ip-address-to-be-alloted> for each drone. (to be done everytime you want your drone to connect to specified wifi network)
+Make sure to use unique ip address for each drone. (to be done everytime you want your drone to connect to specified wifi network)
 ```
 # script/connect "<essid>" -p "<password>" -a <ip-address-to-be-alloted> -d <droneip>
 script/connect script/connect "squadrones" -p "password" -a 192.168.1.10 -d 192.168.1.1